opensearch-project/sql/docs/dev/Pagination.md

 **Cons:**

 * Client-side cursors may place a significant load on your workstation if they include too many rows
-* Since we are limited by Elasticsearch to get all the results we **cannot** materialize this.
+* Since we are limited by OpenSearch to get all the results we **cannot** materialize this.
 * This will require significant work for each client JDBC driver, ODBC driver, SQL CLI,  Kibana on how to maintain the client resources and parse the state.
 It is therefore not scalable.
 * This defeats the purpose of pagination if we load the whole data to client side, as the user/application might only need the first few pages and discard the rest.
 This will also put pressure on network traffic and can increase latency.